AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-advanced.md

 Grace mode enables Varnish to keep an object in [cache](https://glossary.magento.com/cache) beyond its TTL value.
 Varnish can then serve the expired (stale) content while it fetches a new version.
 This improves the flow of traffic and decreases load times.
 It is used in the following situations:

-- When the Magento backend is healthy, but a request is taking longer than normal
+- When the Commerce backend is healthy, but a request is taking longer than normal
-- When the Magento backend is not healthy.
+- When the Commerce backend is not healthy.

 The `vcl_hit` subroutine defines how Varnish responds to a request for objects that have been cached.

-### When the Magento backend is healthy
+### When the Commerce backend is healthy

-When the health checks determine that the Magento backend is healthy, Varnish checks whether time remains in the grace period.
+When the health checks determine that the Commerce backend is healthy, Varnish checks whether time remains in the grace period.
 The default grace period is 300 seconds, but a merchant can set the value from [Admin](https://glossary.magento.com/admin) as described in [Configure Commerce to use Varnish](config-varnish-magento.md).
-If the grace period has not expired, Varnish delivers the stale content, and asynchronously refreshes the object from the Magento server.
-If the grace period has expired, Varnish serves the stale content and synchronously refreshes the object from the Magento backend.
+If the grace period has not expired, Varnish delivers the stale content, and asynchronously refreshes the object from the Commerce server.
+If the grace period has expired, Varnish serves the stale content and synchronously refreshes the object from the Commerce backend.

 The maximum amount of time that Varnish serves a stale object is the sum of the grace period (300 seconds by default) and the TTL value (86400 seconds by default).